-The use of muscular training can influence pretty much every single system of the body and has many benefits that range from things like increases in the strength of skeletal muscles to improvements in the density of bones and the greater regulation of the blood glucose levels.
+The use of muscular training can influence pretty much every single system of the body and has many benefits ranging from increases in the strength of skeletal muscles to improvements in the density of bones and the greater regulation of blood glucose levels.

-The human skeleton is an active and living tissue that is needed for supporting structures, for moving, protecting organs, storage of minerals, and the formations of the blood cells.
-The main structural functions for bones are to provide support for the soft tissues of the body and providing the sites to which the muscles will attach, and these two things play a major role in movement.
+The human skeleton is an active and living tissue needed for supporting structures, moving, and protecting organs, storing minerals, and forming blood cells.
+The main structural functions of bones are to provide support for the body’s soft tissues and provide the sites to which the muscles will attach, and these two things play a major role in the movement.

-We have various types of bones and different shapes that exist, and this is important for them to have different functions and allow for various muscles to attach and function.
+We have various types of bones and different shapes that exist, which is important for them to have different functions and allow various muscles to attach and function.

 Out of all of the 206 bones of the body, 74 of them are actually put into the category of the axial skeleton.
-This is made up of the skull, vertebral column, sternum, and ribs, and this functions to protect the central nervous system.
+This comprises the skull, vertebral column, sternum, and ribs, which protect the central nervous system.

-The bones that remain of the 206 are going to be the appendicular skeleton, and this includes the bones of the upper and lower limbs, the shoulder, and the pelvic girdles.
+The bones that remain of the 206 will be the appendicular skeleton, including the bones of the upper and lower limbs, the shoulder, and the pelvic girdles.

 It is important for trainers to have an understanding of these skeletons and know the basics of attachments and joint movements.

-The bones we have will come together with other bones and for the articulation.
-These articulations allow for the muscles push and pull to move the body in all of its motions.
+Our bones will come together with other bones for articulation.
+These articulations allow the muscles to push and pull to move the body in all its motions.

-Synovial joints are the most common form of joint within the body, and these are the freely movable type of joints.
+Synovial joints are the most common form of the joint within the body and are the freely movable type of joint.

-We also have ligaments which are in place to strengthen the joints and stop movements indirections that could negatively affect the joints.
+We also have ligaments that are in place to strengthen the joints and stop movement indirections that could negatively affect the joints.